Lowcol/DQN-Breakout/README.md

 **2025-11-21**: Enhanced DQN implementation with envpool integration for faster training.
 Fixed compatibility issues between old gym (envpool) and new gymnasium (stable-baselines3), implemented GPU-accelerated TorchAtariReplayBuffer, and added optimized hyperparameter configurations (breakout_fast, breakout_ultrafast) with organized output structure in config-specific subdirectories.

+**2025-11-22**: implemented a max step param for the overall training Ajusting graphing, adding seperate file for view the agents in agent.
+Add to be implemented in seperate file since envpool doesn't allow render.
+And I did't want for both gym environment to be running in same file.